 Why Invest in a Security Camera System for Your Home?

-No matter which type of security camera system you choose, you can gain many benefits.
-The most obvious is that video recording devices can deter theft, send suspicious activity alerts in the moment or provide evidence of the crime after the fact.
-Besides a home alarm system, you might consider installing video cameras in and around your home to:
+You can gain many benefits regardless of the security camera system you choose.
+The most obvious is that alarm systems send suspicious activity alerts to deter theft.
+Besides a home alarm system, you might consider installing video surveillance cameras in and around your home to:

-• Watch over your pets and family: Your security camera can do more than just watch for crime.
-You can pop into your live feed to see what your pets are up to or make sure your kids got home from school safely.
-You can also use it to check on your older relatives or to keep an eye on hired professionals working in your home, like babysitters or nannies, contractors, housekeepers, landscapers and the like.
+- Watch over your pets and family: Your security camera can do more than just watch for crime.
+You can pop into your live feed to see what your pets are up to or ensure your kids arrive home from school safely.
+You can also use it to check on your older relatives or to keep an eye on hired professionals working in your home, like babysitters, nannies, contractors, housekeepers and landscapers.

-• Reduce crime in your entire neighborhood: The camera on your front porch can pick up on activity across the street, especially if you have high image resolution.
-This can make your whole neighborhood safer, increasing your property value.
-Despite all the fantastic benefits, only an estimated 20% of Americans have a home security camera.
-You could be the only home in your neighborhood that has one, meaning you may play a crucial role in protecting your neighbors.
+- Reduce crime in your entire neighborhood: The camera on your front porch can pick up on activity across the street, especially if you have high image resolution.
+This device can make your whole neighborhood safer and increase your property’s value.

 Pros of Analog Security Cameras

-• Resistant to outages: Because they run on coaxial cables without being network based, they will not show a latency in video streaming or IP conflicts.
+- Resistance to outages: Because they run on coaxial cables without being network-based, they will not show a latency in video streaming or IP conflicts.

-• Less expensive: Probably the main draw of analog cameras is the lower price tag.
-Especially as you add more cameras to your home, the cost savings are apparent.
+- Less expensive: Probably the main draw of analog cameras is the lower price tag.
+The cost savings are apparent as you add more cameras to your home.

 Cons of Analog Security Cameras